Professional Pilot Training

 How long does it take to become a commercial pilot?

-In general, all training programs will last ca 20-24 months.
+In general, all training programs will last approximately 20-24 months.
 The duration depends greatly on the weather and also your own progress with your studies.

 Does Patria Pilot Training offer scholarships or other financial support for students?

-Patria Pilot Training does not offer scholarships, but we can’t speak for our co-operative airlines and their policies.
+Patria Pilot Training does not offer scholarships, but we cannot speak for our co-operative airlines and their policies.

 Our self-sponsored students are eligible for Patria’s loan guarantee.